SamSunny4/KeyBase/README.md

 - **Combo Box Integration**: Smooth navigation with keyboard shortcuts (Ctrl+S, Ctrl+P, Alt+C, Alt+R, Ctrl+E)
 Packaging notes (for maintainers):

 - The staging script is `installer/prepare-dist.ps1`.
-It builds the jar, copies resources into `dist\KeyBase`, and optionally includes a portable JRE if placed under `installer/packages/jre-portable/` (or as `installer/packages/portable-jre.zip`).
+It builds the jar, copies resources into `dist\KeyBase`, and bundles a portable JRE from `installer/packages/jre-portable` (or extracts `portable-jre.zip`) so no system Java is required.
-- The Inno Setup script `installer/keybase.iss` builds the Windows installer and will include everything under `dist\KeyBase`.
+- The Inno Setup script `installer/keybase.iss` builds the Windows installer and will include everything under `dist\KeyBase` including the bundled JRE.
-- If you need to bundle a specific JRE version, extract it under `installer/packages/jre-portable/` before running the staging script.
+- To change runtime version, replace the contents of `installer/packages/jre-portable` (or supply a new `portable-jre.zip`) before staging.

 If you'd like a reproducible build or CI integration, open an issue and I can add a simple build script or GitHub Actions workflow later.
 - **Smart Visibility**: Vehicle number field shows/hides based on vehicle type selection